robsann/robsann/README.md

 [<img src="https://tryhackme-badges.s3.amazonaws.com/robsann.png" alt="TryHackMe">](https://tryhackme.com/p/robsann)

 # Learning Paths & Courses Certificates
-I've been using Linkedin Learning to learn Cyber Security topics and tools and TryHackMe to get hands-on practice with offensive and defensive tools and techniques.
+I've been using LinkedIn Learning to learn Cyber Security topics and tools and TryHackMe to get hands-on practice with offensive and defensive tools and techniques.
 I also used DataCamp to learn Python and Data Analysis.

 <div align="center">